 How to Get to Mercado Del Parque in Laureles

-The easiest way to get to this gastronomic market in Laureles is using the Medellín Metro.
+The easiest way to get to this gastronomic market in Laureles was using the Medellín Metro.
 To get there take the Line B metro to the Estadio metro station.

-Mercado Del Parque is located a minimum fare taxi of 5,600 pesos from the Estadio metro station.
+Mercado Del Parque was located a minimum fare taxi of 5,600 pesos from the Estadio metro station.
 Also, you could walk, it’s about a 15-minute walk from the metro station to the Primer Parque in Laureles where this food market is location.

 In addition, any taxi driver in the city will be able to take you to this gastronomic market in Laureles.
 Just say “Primer Parque en Laureles” and provide the address below.

 Address: Calle 39D # 73-126, Laureles, Medellín.